joesb/helios360/content/handbook/strategy/practical-steps.md

 We've covered a lot of dimensions here, but this is not meant to be proscriptive — you don't need to do *all* of this stuff in a risk assessment at this early stage, and in the limits of your first 30 days you certainly won't be able to.

-Rather, laying it all out here is about putting things into your mind for to consider as you get your feet under the table — some things will chime with you as you go walk-about in your new role, a nudge to take to consider the things that may merit a closer look.
+Rather, laying it all out here is about putting things into your mind to consider as you get your feet under the table.
+Some things will chime with you as you go walk-about in your new role, a nudge to take to consider the things that may merit a closer look.

 We'll take a look in a later section of *The Handbook* at some alternative and usefully [practical ways of actually looking at risks](/handbook/delivery/), knowing what's important to keep an eye on, and then actually keeping track.